Dutch Oven Daddy

 • Get the Recipe

-Why You’ll Love This Recipe
+Why You'll Love This BBQ Chicken and Rice

-Ingredients to make the bbq chicken and rice,
+Ingredients to make the BBQ Chicken and Rice

 • Produce: freshly diced onion and bell peppers along with frozen corn.